Site Monitoring

 Add Site Monitor

 Site Monitoring can be purchased when you first sign up for a plan, any time from the User Portal, or by reaching out to your WP Engine Account Manager.
-Once you have acquired the add-on, you will then need to select and activate Site Monitoring for the desired environments.
+Once you have acquired the product extension, you will then need to select and activate Site Monitoring for the desired environments.

 - Select the environment name(s) from the dropdown that you wish to monitor